ARPA-SIMC/fedora-live-netroot/README.md

    `etc/rootovl/<config-name>/etc/sysconfig/network-scripts/ifcfg-ens20f0`
    in the root tree

-2. start the diskless system adding the `rootovl=<config-name>` kernel command-line argument (this can be done with the `EXTRA_CMDLINE` environment variable in the qemu test environment).
+2. start the diskless system adding the `rootovlcfg=<config-name>` kernel command-line argument (this can be done with the `EXTRA_CMDLINE` environment variable in the qemu test environment).

-If everything works, the root filesystem at pivot-root time will contain the requested modifications, which will reside in the memory overlay, while diskless systems started without `rootovl` argument will see the default root filesystem.
+If everything works, the root filesystem at pivot-root time will contain the requested modifications, which will reside in the memory overlay, while diskless systems started without `rootovlcfg` argument will see the unmodified root filesystem.
 Any number of different configuration trees can be created in the `etc/rootovl` directory.
 It is not however possible to erase a file as for a specific host configuration.